pydantic/logfire/docs/integrations/fastapi.md

 !!! note
     The [`request_attributes_mapper`][logfire.Logfire.instrument_fastapi(request_attributes_mapper)] function mustn't mutate the
     contents of `values` or `errors`, but it can safely replace them with new values.

+!!! note
+    The attributes on the `FastAPI arguments` span are also set on the root span created by OpenTelemetry for easier querying.
+    The `values` and `error` attributes are under the names `fastapi.arguments.values` and `fastapi.arguments.errors` to avoid name collisions.

 ## Excluding URLs from instrumentation
 <!-- note that this section is duplicated for different frameworks but with slightly different links -->